floswald/NumericalMethods/website/hw0.md

 **You can do the homework in teams of max 2 people** (try not to do it alone!)

-## You have 2 Tasks
+## You have 3 Tasks

-1. Have some fun with Pluto and mathematics!
-Start Pluto in your julia session by doing
+I want you to go through the first 3 Pluto "featured notebooks": "Getting Startet", "Markdown" and "Basic Mathematics".
+You can see those upon doing

 ```julia
 using Pluto
 Pluto.run()
 ```

-    and then click on `open a sample notebook`.
-Open the *Basic Mathematics* notebook, and complete it.
+and scrolling down a bit.

-1. Do a slightly more serious task (still fun 💃🏽👯‍♂️🎉) by [right clicking and saving this notebook.](https://github.com/floswald/NumericalMethods/blob/master/homework/homework0/hw0.jl)
+Once the notebook is loaded, click top right on "edit" this notebook.
+Complete all tasks.

 ## Homework Submission

-You have one week for this, i.e. submit by next week's class.
+submit by next class.

 **How and What to Submit?**

-* What?
-Two *static html* files of each of your notebooks (click top right on the triangle and circle symbols)
+* What? three *static html* files of each of your notebooks (click top right on "sharing" symbol) and select "Static HTML".
+The first cell in your notebook must contain the names of students who worked on it.
 * How?
-Upload your `.html` files in format `HW02-name1-name2.html` and `HW03-name1-name2.html` the dropbox file request link which _will be shared with you via slack_.
+Upload your `.html` files in format `HW01-name1-name2.html`, `HW02-name1-name2.html` and `HW03-name1-name2.html` the dropbox file request link which _will be shared with you via slack_.